-If you reported qualified dividends on line 9b, use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040A instructions to figure your tax.
+If you reported qualified dividends on line 9b, use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040A instructions, or the Schedule D Tax Worksheet in the Schedule D instructions, whichever applies, to figure your tax.

 Do not include capital gain distributions as dividend income on Form 1040A or Schedule 1.